Mnemosyne :

 Takeaway 1:

-While doing research and testing the prototype of this project, I realize that though XR technologies are thriving rapidly now, there isn’t a certain standard in how to bridge the functions with users.
+While doing research and testing the prototype of this project, I realize that XR is still a realm for vast experiment about the possibility of interactions.
 The process of wrapping up many functions in an information architecture and visualizes the design through interfaces is challenging but intriguing.
 I hope one day there will be a shared solution that provides guideline to designers and makes the experience between XR and other functions more seamless.

 Takeaway 2: